It's time to Take a Break - Here's why

 What do you do with all this?
 We invite you to consider three easy to implement steps:

-1. Next time you finish an activity and you’re tempted to dive right into the next one, don’t.
-Take a few moments to breathe, go for a walk, or so something else that helps you disconnect.
+- Next time you finish an activity and you’re tempted to dive right into the next one, don’t.
+Take a few moments to breathe, look outside, go for a walk, or do something else that helps you disconnect, even for just a few moments.

-2. Schedule breaks for your upcoming workweek.
-Aim for a few spots each day where you can not “do”, and simply “be”.
+- Schedule breaks for your upcoming workweek.
+Aim for a few spots each day where you can not “do”, and instead simply “be”.

-3. If you’re curious, do some more reading on the topic!
-Pick up any of the excellent book recommendations highlighted in this post.
+- If you’re curious, do some more reading on the topic!
+Pick up any of the excellent book recommendations highlighted in this post, or go check out our other blog posts on the topic.

 Want a nudge to be more mindful?
 Grab the Mindful in 5 Phone Wallpaper!